cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 {  "num": "0.(142857)e7" }
 ```

-- The following characters in the string are ignored:
+- The following characters in a string representing a number are ignored:

 <div className="symbols-table">